 Motorola began shipping its new Atrix 2 smartphone to wireless carriers in selected markets such as New Zealand, Singapore and Thailand this month.
 Even better, the Atrix 2 is currently available in the U.S. through AT&T, a Motorola Mobility spokesperson said Friday.

-Priced at $99.99 for customers signing up for a two-year service contract, AT&T's Atrix 2 smartphone can double as a entertainment center for road warriors and globe-trotting business executives -- even as it delivers a range of business and productivity features.
+Priced at $99.99 for customers signing up for a two-year service contract, AT&T's Atrix 2 smartphone can double as a entertainment center for road warriors and globe-trotting business executives -- even as it delivers a range of business security and productivity features.

 On the side, for example, the Atrix 2 offers data encryption on both the device and the SD card.
 Other business-class features include PIN lock, password and inactivity timeouts.